eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

       - name: The Paradox
       - name: Condorcet is an Approximation
   - name: Generalized Condorcet Methods
-  - name: Limited Tiers and the Condorcet Paradox
+  - name: Limited Tiers and the End of Paradoxes
   - name: You can't prove it's not Condorcet
     slug: you-cant-prove-its-not-condorcet
     subsections: